-- 1. No more than two (2) persons will be required to occupy a bedroom in a Public Housing Unit. - 2.
+- 1. No more than two (2) persons will be required to occupy a bedroom in an LIHTC Unit. - 2.
 Unrelated persons, persons of different generations, or persons of the opposite sex will not be required to share a bedroom in such a unit, unless: - a.
 The Applicant Household elects to do so with the approval of Management, and - b.
 The persons who would be sharing the bedroom are eighteen (18) and older or six (6) and younger. - 3.
 A husband and wife will be expected to share a bedroom, as will dependent children of the same sex. - 4.
-In selecting an appropriate unit size for a Household or an Applicant Household, Management will balance the need to avoid overcrowding against the need to avoid overhousing and to maximize use of space, in keeping with the above guidelines and the general standard illustrated below:
+In selecting an appropriate unit size for a Household or an Applicant Household, Management will balance the need to avoid overcrowding against the need to avoid overhousing and to maximize use of space, in keeping with the above guidelines and the general standard illustrated below.
+This criteria will be applied at the discretion of Management in accordance with funding guidelines:

 Number of Number of Persons Number of Persons

 Bedrooms Minimum Maximum

 1 1 2

 2 2 4

 3 3 6

+4 4 8